 Then there was Gal Gadot.
 Personal issues aside, because the internet is ripe with them, she just didn’t stand out.
 And that’s unfortunate for someone who made us ugly cry in Wonder Woman when she told Chris Pine‘s character how it was before crossing No Man’s Land.
 She tried, God knows she did.
 But Gadot‘s character and its arc were flatter than a watered-down pancake and that’s pretty flat if we do say so ourselves.

 Then there was the story.
 We could tell that they were trying to go for fun and light.
 And it had the makings of it.
-But the cheesy elements of it all combined with the flat characters, that were brought to life by extraordinary talent, left Red Notice struggling from the very start.
+But the cheesy elements combined with the flat characters, that were brought to life by extraordinary talent, left Red Notice struggling from the very start.
 Plus there was no connection.
 They tried.
 But we didn’t connect with the story, the characters, and their backgrounds.

 And all that’s left us is sad.
 Red Notice had the potential.
 It had the international platform that should’ve made it a hit.
 But it faltered over its own grandiose star power and its pompous attitude that reeked of, “Well, we have these popular people on a huge platform, what else do we need?”
 Substance.
 That’s what you need.
 And unfortunately, Red Notice had none of that.